 Many people may have confusion over the differences between restorative and cosmetic dentistry.
 While both types of dentistry are similar in that they help restore tooth decay and damage, there are some key differences between them.
 These differences will ultimately determine which type of procedure is best for you, if needed.

-Because general dentists provide preventative, cosmetic, and restorative care, you won’t need to see a specialist for these kinds of treatments.
+Because general dentists provide preventative care, cosmetic procedure, and full mouth rehabilitation, you won’t need to see a specialist for these kinds of treatments.
 Instead, you can communicate with your regular dentist if you’re looking for a specific type of restorative or cosmetic treatment.
 Some treatment options may overlap between the two, and they are often used in coordination to provide the right care.

 Let’s take a look at the differences between these two dentistry niches and what standards for treatment you can expect from each.